Stlcau/Banking-Application/README.md

 # Banking-Application
-A simple banking application that allows you to deposit money an withdraw it
+A simple banking application that allows you to deposit money and withdraw it